 Minnesota Housing reserves the right to review the HRA's/PHA's POHP eligibility and potential ability to repay POHP funds if the HRA/PHA should no longer participate in HUD's Public Housing Program.
-At the time of the project loan closing, both a GO bond Declaration of Covenants as well as a Rent and Income Declaration are recorded against the property.
+At the time of the project loan closing, both a GO bond Declaration and a Declaration of Covenants, Conditions and Restrictions are recorded against the property.